halildurmus/siri_wave/README.md

 }
 ```

-Afterward, you can invoke any desired method from the controller to modify the
+Afterwards, you can invoke any desired method from the controller to modify the
 waveform:

 ```dart